ccrowhurstram/ReadyRoll-Training/intro-db-development-using-readyroll.md

-# Introduction to database development using readyroll
+# Database development using readyroll

 ## Problems we're trying to solve